JetBrains/teamcity-documentation/topics/agent-pools.md

 The number of agents authorized by the TeamCity server is limited by the number of [agent licenses](licensing-policy.md#Number+of+Agents).
 By default, all newly authorized agents are included into the _Default pool_.

 With the help of agent pools you can bind specific agents to specific projects.
 Project builds can be run only on build agents from the pools assigned to the project.
-Agent pools can also help to calculate the required agents capacity.
+Agent pools can also help to calculate the required agents' capacity.

 You can find all agent pools configured in TeamCity on the __Agents | Pools__ tab.